1896 Summer Olympics: Organization

-Some of the athletes would take part in the Games because they happened to be in Athens at the time the Games were held, either on holiday or for work (e.g., some of the British competitors worked for the British embassy).
-A designated Olympic Village for the athletes did not appear until the 1932 Summer Olympics.
-Consequently, the athletes had to provide their own lodging.

-The first regulation voted on by the new IOC in 1894 was to allow only amateur athletes to participate in the Olympic Games.
-The various contests were thus held under amateur regulations with the exception of fencing matches.
-The rules and regulations were not uniform, so the Organising Committee had to choose among the codes of the various national athletic associations.
+The IOC's first regulation, voted on in 1894, was to allow only amateur athletes to participate in the Olympic Games.
+The various contests were thus held under amateur regulations, except for fencing matches.
+The rules and regulations were not uniform, so the Organising Committee chose among the codes of the various national athletic associations.
 The jury, the referees and the game director bore the same names as in antiquity (Ephor, Helanodic and Alitarc).
 Prince George acted as final referee; according to Coubertin, "his presence gave weight and authority to the decisions of the ephors".

-Women were not entitled to compete at the 1896 Summer Olympics, because de Coubertin felt that their inclusion would be "impractical, uninteresting, unaesthetic and incorrect".
+Women could not compete at the 1896 Summer Olympics because Coubertin felt that their inclusion would be "impractical, uninteresting, unaesthetic and incorrect".